magician-project/magician_main_board/doc/connectors.md

 ![Magician Camera Board PCB Connectors](https://github.com/magician-project/magician_main_board/blob/main/doc/camera_connector_board.jpg?raw=true)

+## Main Board Setup Scenarios

 If you want to use LED overvolting and H/W Sync of lights to the Camera:

-Please Connect the Camera Board to the Magician Main Board using a cable that ties the GREEN ( on both images above headers ).
+1) Please Connect the Camera Board to the Magician Main Board using a cable that ties the GREEN ( on both images above headers ).
-Please Connect the LED COBs to the Overvolted LED COB Light output of Camera Board.
+2) Please Connect the LED COBs to the Overvolted LED COB Light output of Camera Board.
-Please Connect the Overvolted LED COB input on the Direct LED Voltage Input (PINK color) of the Camera Board
+3) Please Connect the Overvolted LED COB input on the Direct LED Voltage Input (PINK color) of the Camera Board

 If you want to use regular non-overvolted lights and S/W Sync of lights to the Camera:

-You do not need the Camera Board!
+1) You do not need the Camera Board!
-Please Connect the LED COBs to the (YELLOW Top Right) Direct LED COB Light output.
+2) Please Connect the LED COBs to the (YELLOW Top Right) Direct LED COB Light output.
-Please Connect the 3.3V LED COB input on the Direct LED Voltage Input (PINK color) of the Main Board
+3) Please Connect the 3.3V LED COB input on the Direct LED Voltage Input (PINK color) of the Main Board

-## Operation Modes
+## Closer look on the PCBs and Diagrams

 ![Magician Camera Board PCB Connectors](https://github.com/magician-project/magician_main_board/blob/main/doc/camera_board.png?raw=true)

 ![Magician Main Board close-up](https://github.com/magician-project/magician_main_board/blob/main/doc/pcb.jpg?raw=true)

+## Connecting Ethernet support using a W5100

 ![W5100 Ethernet SPI chip](https://github.com/magician-project/magician_main_board/blob/main/src/arduino/CameraControllerNano/W5100.jpg?raw=true)